 According to Wade, the recent tragedy hitting so close to home has made her more aware of her surroundings.

-“I might look out my kitchen window a little more,” Wade said.Grab the FREE WDTN News App for iPhone or Android.
+“I might look out my kitchen window a little more,” Wade said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.